Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Methods

 \subsection{Evaluation Process}

+Submissions were processed via \url{https://fastmri.org}.
+This site maintains a submission system for both the challenge and the public test leaderboard.
+Currently, there are no plans to make the challenge split of the data available in order to maintain the integrity of the results, but research groups may submit to the public leaderboard using the test set via the website at any time.

 After submission, evaluation followed a two-stage process of comparisons to the fully-sampled ``ground truth'' images.
-For the ground truth images, we followed the previous convention \cite{knoll2020advancing} to use root sum-of-squares images.
+For the ground truth images, we followed the previous convention~\cite{knoll2020advancing} to use root sum-of-squares images.
 The advantage of this approach is that it does not bias to any one method for coil sensitivity estimation.
-A drawback is that RSS images can have substantial noise in the background.
-This noise is treated as ground truth in our quantitative evaluation, and any deviations from it influence our ranking.
+There are some drawbacks to RSS, including 1) discarding of the phase information and 2) RSS images can have substantial noise in the background.
+The phase is not typically used for anatomical evaluation.
+The issue with noise is more fundamental as it is treated as ground truth in our quantitative evaluation, and any deviations from it influence our ranking.
+This is counterbalanced by using radiologist evaluation for declaring the challenge winner.
 In planning for the challenge, we were unable to build consensus on an alternative ground truth calculation technique, but this topic could be re-examined in future challenges.
-For the quantitative evaluation metric, we chose to use SSIM \cite{wang2004image}.
+For the quantitative evaluation metric, we chose to use SSIM~\cite{wang2004image}, with a script showing the script used for evaluation in the fastMRI repository at \url{https://github.com/facebookresearch/fastMRI}.
+SSIM has several parameters.
+We investigated adjusting these parameters prior to challenge launch, but found that they generally did not alter the ranking of methods evaluated in our quality control phase, and so as a result we used the default parameters in scikit-image~\cite{van2014scikit}.